Jozefwl/website_xyz/README.md

 # website_xyz
-The main contents of the website http://www.jozkowaldo.xyz and everything else.
+*The main contents of the website http://www.jozkowaldo.xyz and everything else.*
-This website is currently hosted @ linode, Nanode 1GB plan.
-Server is located in FRANKFURT, DE.
+This website is currently hosted @ **linode, Nanode 1GB plan.
+Server is located in Frankfurt, DE.**
 Created 2022-03-29.